ToucanToco/weaverbird/README.md

 * `ATHENA_DATABASE`
 * `ATHENA_OUTPUT`

+### BigQuery back-end

+In order to run the playground with Google BigQuery, download the JSON file containing the credentials for your service account, place it at the root of the `weaverbird` repo and name it `bigquery-credentials.json`.
+It will be mounted inside of the playground container.

 #### Use your own data files

 CSVs from `playground/datastore` are available to use in the playground with pandas.